eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 [Section 4.6.3](#463-wallet-unit) above presented the lifecycle of a Wallet Unit:

 1. The Wallet Instance that is part of the Wallet Unit is installed on a device by a User.
 The required trust relationships for installation are discussed in [Section 6.5.2](#652-wallet-instance-installation) below.
-2. Next, the Wallet Unit is activated by the Wallet Provider and becomes operational.
+2. Next, the Wallet Unit is activated by the Wallet Provider and the User and becomes operational.
 The goals and required trust relationships for activation are discussed in [Section 6.5.3](#653-wallet-unit-activation).
 3. Once in the **Operational** or **Valid** state, the Wallet Unit is managed by the User and the Wallet Provider.
 This management includes at least revoking the Wallet Unit when necessary.
 This is discussed in [Section 6.5.4](#654-wallet-unit-management).
 Management will also include regular updates of the Wallet Instance application to ensure its continued security and functionality.
 However, this is not further defined in this chapter.
 4. The User may de-install the Wallet Instance; see [Section 6.5.5](#655-wallet-instance-de-installation).